iusrepo/wishlist/CONTRIBUTING.md

 bad reason would be to [pass a security audit][pci], because Red Hat actively [backports security fixes][backporting] to their stock packages.

-- What version of RHEL/CentOS would you like to use it on?
-Note that we are no longer accepting requests for RHEL/CentOS 5.

 - Do you agree to test the new package to ensure that it works as expected?
 We don't have any minimum requirements for testing, so use your best judgement and be as thorough as you feel is appropriate.
-We do ask that if we build the package for multiple versions of RHEL/CentOS that you try to test all the versions.
-Some issues may not be present on all OS versions due to differences in libraries and init systems.

 [issues]: https://github.com/iuscommunity/wishlist/issues?q=is%3Aissue
 [iuscommunity-pkg]: https://github.com/iuscommunity-pkg